fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

 .. object:: fontforge.FontView.GlyphInfoColor

-   Sets the color used to dislpay information about selected glyph, betwen the FontView menu bar and the glyph array.
+   Sets the color used to display information about selected glyph, between the FontView menu bar and the glyph array.

 .. object:: fontforge.FontView.SelectedColor